 - Planning: Planning is figuring out how to do your idea.
-With the Lego, you might decide you need all the long bricks to create the outline of your caste.
+With the Lego, you might decide you need all the long bricks to create the outline of your castle.
 Then you might plan where the doors will go and where to put the windows.
 Whilst building you are constantly figuring out which bricks to put where to bring your idea to life!
 With the paper towel roll, you need to organise its direction so you can look through it easily.

 - Doing: Doing is the part where your body moves.
-So, for the Lego it involves using your fingers to put the brick together and having the ability to line to bricks up so that they fit.
+So, for the Lego it involves using your fingers to put the bricks together and having the ability to line bricks up so that they fit.
 It includes making sure you press with the right amount of force (or proprioception).
 With your telescope, you need to move it into the correct position so you can see through it, whilst making sure you don’t poke your eye.

-For me, as an occupational therapist, the main reason this matters is because it is important to consider when helping children and adults with motor skill difficulties.
+Knowing whether a person has DSD or dyspraxia does matter as the two conditions require different treatment approaches.
 If the child or adult only has challenges with the motor performance, then practising their motor skills will help improve their abilities.
-If, however, the child or adult has dyspraxia, they will also need support to develop their ability to think of ideas and/or how to plan what they will do.
+If, however, they have difficulties with ideation and planning, they will also need support to develop their ability to think of ideas and to plan what they will do.

 This is very important to remember if you are the one helping a child or adult with dyspraxia.
 Firstly, they will need more help and time when learning new tasks.
 Secondly, they will not necessarily generalise (transfer) skills they have learnt from one activity to the next one.
 I have seen a child unable to transfer the skill of putting on his winter coat to putting on his autumn coat.
 Because the coats were different for him, it was like learning the skill of putting on a coat all over again.
 He was not being difficult or naughty; he genuinely could not transfer the skill.